Best Backup Software for Restoring to Dissimilar Hardware

 Add a header to begin generating the table of contents

-In this guide I will be looking at some of the best backup software applications which support the restoring of image-based backups onto dissimilar hardware, a process which can make migrating an existing system over to a new PC as quick and effective as is possible!
+In this guide I will be looking at some of the best backup software applications which support the restoring of disk image-based backups onto dissimilar hardware.
+This is a process which can make the migration of an existing functional system across to new PC hardware as quick and effective as is possible.

-One of the key issues many people face when buying a new or otherwise different PC is the migration of all documents, operating system settings plus installed applications from the existing device over to the new one.
-In many cases this might involve transferring data using external hard drives, flash drives, cloud storage drives alongside the need to manually re-install and re-configure all existing software onto the new device from scratch.
+One of the key issues which many people face when buying a new or otherwise different PC is the need to then migrate all documents, system settings, installed applications plus the operating system itself from the existing device across to the new one.
+In many cases this might involve transferring data manually using external hard drives, flash drives or cloud storage alongside the need to manually re-install and re-configure the operating system plus all existing software from scratch.

 best backup software for restoring to dissimilar hardware - data transfer graphic

-In light of this often time consuming and complex process, in recent years, several backup software developers have started to offer solutions for recovering image-based backups across to dissimilar hardware (which is sometimes referred to as “universal restore”).
-In essence, restoring to dissimilar hardware means that an image backup of an existing device can then be recovered onto new hardware with the differences in the new device (different drivers, larger disks etc.) all automatically taken care of by the backup software itself!
+In light of this often time consuming and complex manual process, several backup software developers have in recent years started to offer solutions for recovering disk image-based backups across to new or dissimilar hardware automatically (which is sometimes referred to as “universal restore”).
+In essence, restoring to dissimilar hardware means that a disk image-based backup of an existing device can subsequently be recovered onto new hardware with the differences in the new device (different drivers, larger disks etc.) all automatically taken care of during the migration process by the backup software itself.

 Top 5 backup software supporting dissimilar restore